allan-walpy/my-dev-guide/code_conventions.md

 `AV2221 Use lambda expressions instead of anonymous methods`

-**recommendation**: lambda expressions provide a more elegant alternative for anonymous methods;
+**recommended**: lambda expressions provide a more elegant alternative for anonymous methods;

 ```csharp